 When you or a family member is ill, you don’t want to go to a subpar hospital or doctor.
-If you or a family member is sick and needs interpretation, then it’s equally important to have great medical interpreting and medical translation.
+If you or a family member is sick and needs interpreting services, then it’s equally important to have great medical interpreting and medical translation services.
 Having good communication with your caregivers means you can participate more fully in your treatment and understand care instructions better.
 You can also ensure that your medical history, current life circumstances, and anything else that may affect treatment is properly communicated and considered.
 So how do you ensure that you pick a high quality medical interpreter for your needs?
 Here are 3 signs that you can trust the professional you’ve hired.

 Accurate Medical Interpreting and Great Listening Skills